-Sathi Roy, a non-commissioned Mortgage Expert at Better, explains how you can make your refinance journey as seamless as possible.
+Sathi Roy, a non-commissioned Mortgage Expert at Better Mortgage, explains how you can make your refinance journey as seamless as possible.

 Considering refinancing your mortgage?
 Here are some steps you can take ahead of applying to make the process go smoother.